Gutones

 The Gutones (also spelled Guthones, Gotones etc) were a Germanic people who were reported by Roman era writers in the 1st and 2nd centuries to have lived in what is now Poland.
-The most accurate description of their location, by the geographer Ptolemy, placed them east of the Vistula river.
+The most accurate description of their location, by the geographer Ptolemy, placed them east of the Vistula River.

-The Gutones are of particular interest to historians, philologists and archaeologists studying the origins of the Goths and other related Germanic-speaking people, who lived north of the Black sea and Lower Danube, and first appear in Roman records in that region in the 3rd century.
+The Gutones are of particular interest to historians, philologists and archaeologists studying the origins of the Goths and other related Germanic-speaking people, who lived north of the Black Sea and Lower Danube, and first appear in Roman records in that region in the 3rd century.
 The name of the Gutones is believed to be a representation of the Goths' own name in their own language, and the archaeological remnants of these two groups of peoples, generally equated to the Wielbark culture and Chernyakhov culture respectively, show signs of significant contact.

 Possible attestations

-There are only a small number of mentions of the Gutones in classical sources.
+There are only a small number of definite mentions of the Gutones in classical sources, as well as several other possible ones.
+The clear ones are as follows: